davep/dnote.el/README.md

 ## Commentary

-*Please note that this is a very early work in progress.*

 `dnote.el` is a wrapper for the [dnote](https://www.getdnote.com/) CLI.
 The main aim of the package is to provide quick and easy methods of recording information in dnote without needing to leave Emacs.